Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Given the sizing tips above, if any of your indices are averaging more than 50GB per shard, then you should probably increase the shard count until you get below that recommended maximum of 50GB per shard.

-The number of shards for an index is defined in ``/opt/so/saltstack/local/pillar/global.sls``.
-You can adjust shard counts for each index individually to meet your needs.
-The next time the node checks in, it will apply the settings automatically.
+The number of shards for an index can be adjusted by going to :ref:`administration` --> Configuration --> elasticsearch --> index_settings --> so-INDEX-NAME --> index_template --> template --> settings --> index --> number_of_shards.

 Please keep in mind that old indices will retain previous shard settings and the above settings will only be applied to newly created indices.

 Heap Size
 ~~~~~~~~~

 If total available memory is 8GB or greater, Setup configures the heap size to be 33% of available memory, but no greater than 25GB.
 You may need to adjust the value for heap size depending on your system's performance.
-This can be modified in ``/opt/so/saltstack/local/pillar/minions/$minion.sls``.
+You can modify this by going to :ref:`administration` --> Configuration --> elasticsearch --> esheap.

 | For more information, please see:
 | https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html#compressed_oops